 4.7 Effects on ability to drive and use machines

-The effect of Ivermectin on the ability to drive and use machines has not been studied.
-The possibility in some patients of side effects such as dizziness, somnolence, vertigo and tremor, which may affect the ability to drive or use machines, cannot be excluded (see section 4.8).
+It is not known if ivermectin has an influence on the ability to drive and use machines.
+Possible side effects such as dizziness, somnolence, vertigo and tremor, may affect some patients' ability to drive or operate machinery (see section 4.8).

 4.8 Undesirable effects